 Reserve and keep warm.

-Cook the raviolis in plenty of boiling salted water for 4 minutes.
+Cook the ravioli in plenty of boiling salted water for 4 minutes.

-With a large slotted spoon lift the raviolis onto a small tray lined with a cloth to drain.
+With a large slotted spoon, lift the ravioli onto a small tray lined with a cloth to drain.

 For the garnish

 Pan-fry the ceps in the butter for 2 minutes.
 Season with salt and pepper and a dash of lemon juice.